You create farms using the Farms page.

 Sessions per VM Specify the number of concurrent end-user sessions per VM that this farm will allow.

 For a pod in Microsoft Azure, based on performance testing of user densities, VMware has some recommended maximums.
-For details about these recommendations and the analysis behind them, see the VMware Horizon Cloud Service™ on Microsoft Azure RDS Desktop and Application Scalability white paper located here in vmware.com.Note:
+For details about these recommendations and the analysis behind them, see the VMware Horizon Cloud Service™ on Microsoft Azure RDS Desktop and Application Scalability technical paper located here in vmware.com.Note:

-- Due to an NVIDIA driver limitation, if your GPU-enabled master image has Microsoft Windows Server 2012 R2 for its operating system, a farm using that image for its RDSH VMs is limited to 20 sessions maximum per VM.
+- Due to a NVIDIA driver limitation, if your GPU-enabled image has Microsoft Windows Server 2012 R2 for its operating system, a farm using that image for its RDSH VMs is limited to 20 sessions maximum per VM.
 If you have that particular combination (image with GPU, Microsoft Windows Server 2012 R2, NVIDIA drivers, and an NV-series model), do not specify more than 20 here.

 Windows license question The wizard asks you to confirm you have an eligible license to use the Microsoft Windows operating system that is in the image and which will be in the farm's RDSH VMs.
 Follow the on-screen instructions.Optionally configure the advanced properties.
 Option Description Computer OU Active Directory Organizational Unit where the farm VMs are to be located.
 Enter the Active Directory Organizational Unit using the distinguished name, for example,